runnndmc/still-positive/README.md

  **Still Positive** is a pet project that is coming to life before - our - EYES.
 Still Positive as a whole will aim to create connection, conversation and comedy around those with and without chonic illness.

- To create connection, I will be hosting a weekly podcast entitled Still Positive that will have guests on the show that are or living around people with chrnoic illness.
+ To create connection, I will be hosting a weekly podcast entitled Still Positive that will have guests on the show that are or living around people with chronic illness and/or disabilities.
 This is a weekly podcast that will be a video and audio recording lasting anywhere from 45 min to 1 hour and will be housed on this Still Positive site.
 In order to increase connection I will also aim to have a public forum where people can discuss topics, ask questions, and connect with others.

- As a user, I want to be able to listen to my podcast As a user, I want to be able to view my podcast

  Features :
  - client-side rendering
- - email subscription using mailto: or emailjs and a formatted message saying you want to join in.
- - be able to view latest episodes
+ - be able to view all episodes and feature the main episode
- - have a like be clickable by anyone and saves to that podcast episode.

 ## MVP Goals

 - Design mobile first.
 - Have the podcast video from youtube and audio from spotify or soundcloud that will be shown on site for all to see.
-- Have an about me section with articles/ features.
+- Have an about section.
-- Have a donate button that links you to an organization to donate to.

 <br>